Prospect of Interception

 The film explores scenarios that propose, for instance, that living inside an asteroid will lead us to the ‘ultimate human society’ and developments in deep space mining currently being developed worldwide motivated to be an inevitable next step in the expansion of technological evolution, a solution for the future lack of resources here on earth and possible future space colonies.

-The accompanying multi-lingual narrative is non-linear and associative, encouraging the viewer to speculate while observing the fictional asteroid slowly turning around in space.
+The accompanying multi-lingual narrative is non-linear and associative, encouraging viewers to speculate while observing the fictional asteroid slowly turning around in space.

-The two hour subtitle text is assembled different found sources by over a 100 authors.
+The two-hour subtitle text is assembled from different sources by over 100 authors.
 Topics range from science (astronomy/astrophysics/cosmology / cognitive research) to spirituality and from various historical sources throughout time and culture, all relating to space, space exploration, celestial bodies, and the search for extraterrestrial life.

-The text is translated into Chinese and English, accompanied by five other changing languages (Hindi, Arabic, Russian, Japanese, and Spanish), all largely spoken official world languages and relating to countries involved in important space programs, astronomical projects, SETI research, and future asteroid mining.
-The text is often speaking in ‘the name of humanity’ in a quite conflicted way.
+The text is translated into Chinese and English, accompanied by five other changing languages (Hindi, Arabic, Russian, Japanese, and Spanish), all predominantly spoken official world languages and relating to countries involved in important space programs, astronomical projects, SETI research, and future asteroid mining.
+The text often speaks in ‘the name of humanity’ conflictedly.
 The multiple languages enhance the suggestion of a universal voice and, at the same time, add another layer of complexity to the interpretation.

 Sample – Prospect of Interception (8 min.)